Clamentos/FabRISC/src/spec/Section3.typ

         [Arithmetic Flags],

         [The `EXC` module, presented in the previous section, is concerned about triggering exception events when arithmetic edge cases occur.
-The situations described in the tables above are translated into a series of "ephemeral" flags that are not stored in any kind of flag register and are activated when the corresponding edge case arises, which in turn, will trigger the associated exception.
-It is important to note that these flags have to be implemented if either the `EXC` or `HLPR` modules are implemented, if not, this section can be skipped.
+The situations described in the tables above are translated into a series of "ephemeral" flags that are not stored in any kind of register and are activated when the corresponding edge case arises, which in turn, will trigger the associated exception.
+It is important to note that these flags have to be implemented if either the `EXC` or `HLPR` (or both) modules are implemented, if not, this section can be skipped.
 The following table shows the proposed list of flags:],

         tableWrapper([Arithmetic flags.], table(